A robust and rigorous measure to improve compassion and enhance quality care for happier and healthier patients and practitioners.Learn More

 Patient informed and reported.
 Evidence based metrics provides meaningful data to inform research and integrate into patients charts and electronic medical records.

-Instant feedback on both patients preferences and experiences of compassion allows for healthcare providers to modify care in real-time.
+Instant feedback on both patients preferences and experiences of compassion allows healthcare providers to modify care in real-time.
 Researchers can also use data to test compassion interventions.

 Establish benchmarks, identify variables, and identify compassion champions.
 Report and compare performance indicators within and across institutions.